AndreasFaust/react-sled/README.md

   pauseOnMouseOver
   // Type: Boolean.
 Default: true
-  // autoPlay (if activated) gets paused, as long as the User hovers over the sled.
+  // autoPlay (if activated) gets paused, as long as the User hovers over the sled. rewind
+  // Type: Boolean.
+Default: false
+  // Rewind sled, when you want to go beyond the first or last view.
 />
 ```